MarkChuCarroll/chalumier/README.md

 is a crazy creation of incredible brilliance intermixed with utter bugf*ck crazy sloppiness.

-So I haven't just been slavishly copying code and translating into Kotlin;
+I haven't just been slavishly copying code and translating into Kotlin;
-I've been trying to wrestle this code into something I can feel proud of.
+I've been trying to understand it, refactor it, fix bugs, make it faster and more user-friendly.

+So far, the results are promising.
+Generating a simple major flute using demakein took around 20 minutes on my laptop.
+Using Chalumier, it finishes in 5 minutes.
+But more impressively, when I tried to run a model for a B-minor flute with cross-fingerings, demakein ran for 3 days without completing.
+Giving Chalumier the same model, I had a result in 10 minutes.

 ## Why Chalumier?